 At home, I have a few essential services I need to keep running at all times.
-When I write crucial, I mean that they are services I rely on and would like very much for those services to be running when I need them the most.
+When I write crucial, I mean that they are services I rely on, and I would like those services to run when I need them the most.
 One of those is my password manager, called Bitwarden.
 I run it locally on my Synology NAS in a Docker container (read here for details on this setup).
 I connect to this service via all of my devices, and if it doesn’t work, I might be locked out of one or more of my other services.

 While I’m pleased with how Docker (the service that runs container-based images) performs on my Synology DS1821+ NAS device, I’ve been thinking of a way to host these containers in Azure.

 So, I set out to compare the different options.
-It turns out, and the cost is a crucial factor here.
+It turns out that the cost is a crucial factor here.

 The options for running Docker containers in Azure

 Azure has native support for Docker-based containers.
 There are also additional options, such as running a container within a virtual machine.
 Ideally, I’d like to avoid this approach and look for something more cloud-native.
 By cloud-native, I refer to Oracle’s clean definition, found here:

 “[..] cloud native refers to the concept of building and running applications to take advantage of the distributed computing offered by the cloud delivery model.
 Cloud native apps are designed and built to exploit the scale, elasticity, resiliency, and flexibility the cloud provides.”
 (Oracle)

 Essentially, it’s about leveraging the power and flexibility of the (public) cloud to run my simple containers.